-- The final selection criterion should warrant a level playing field among directly (18)supervised obliged entities, and to that end, no discretion should be left to the Authority or supervisory authorities in deciding on the list of obliged entities that should be subject to direct supervision.
-Therefore, where a given assessed obliged entity operates cross-border and falls within the high risk category in accordance with the harmonised methodology in a minimum number of Member States, it should be deemed a selected obliged entity.
-In case of credit institutions, the cross-border aspect should be addressed by including those credit institutions that are classified as high risk in at least four Member States and where in at least one Member State of those four the entity has been under supervisory or other public investigation for material breaches of AML/CFT requirements.
-In case of other financial institutions, the crossborder aspect should be addressed by including those financial institutions that are classified as high risk in at least one Member State where they are established and at least five other Member States where they operate by means of direct provision of services. - (19)To provide transparency and clarity to the relevant institutions, the Authority should publish a list of the selected obliged entities within one month of commencement of a selection round, after verifying the correspondence of information provided by the financial supervisors to the cross-border activities criteria and the inherent risk methodology.
+(18) The final selection criterion should warrant a level playing field among directly supervised obliged entities, and to that end, no discretion should be left to the Authority or supervisory authorities in deciding on the list of obliged entities that should be subject to direct supervision.
+Therefore, where a given assessed obliged entity operates cross-border and falls within the high risk category in accordance with the harmonised methodology, it should be deemed a selected obliged entity.

+(19) To provide transparency and clarity to the relevant institutions, the Authority should publish a list of the selected obliged entities within one month of commencement of a selection round, after verifying the correspondence of information provided by the financial supervisors to the crossborder activities criteria and the risk methodology.
 Therefore it is important that at the beginning of each selection period, the relevant financial supervisors provide the Authority with up-to-date statistical information to determine the list of financial institutions eligible for assessment in accordance with the assessment entry criteria relating to their cross-border operations.
-In this context, the financial supervisors should inform the Authority about the inherent risk category that a financial institution falls into in their jurisdictions in accordance with the methodology laid down in the regulatory technical standards.
+In this context, the financial supervisors should inform the Authority about the risk category that a financial institution falls into in their jurisdictions in accordance with the methodology laid down in the regulatory technical standards.
 The Authority should then assume the tasks related to direct supervision five months after the publication of the list.
 That time is needed to appropriately prepare the transfer of supervisory tasks from national to Union level, including the formation of a joint supervisory team, and adopting any relevant working arrangements with the relevant financial supervisors.